nbareil/justanothergeek.chdir.org/content/post/Investigation Scenario - No UserAgent in proxy logs.md

 In my experience, HTTP requests without User-Agent are **very very** frequent on a Corporate network (like more than 20% of the global traffic, YMMV), I will act like it is not the case :)

-I would split the actions in these steps:
+I would split the actions into these steps:
 1. Situational Awareness
 1. Focus on the destination domain name/IP address
 1. Pivot on the domain name in the logs
-1. Investigate on the endpoint
+1. Investigate the endpoint

 ### Situational Awareness

-1. To have a sense of urgency in processing this alert, **how often does this behaviour happen?**
+1. To have a sense of urgency in processing this alert, **how often does this behavior happen?**
-	1. how many hosts and users share the same behaviour?
+	1. how many hosts and users share the same behavior?
 1. **Get a vague timeline**: When did this behaviour start/end?

 ### Focus on the destination domain name and IP address